Bertone Ramarro: Specifications

 The Ramarro uses the chassis from a 1984 C4 Corvette, the same car used to unveil the C4 to the European press at the 1983 Geneva Motor Show.
 Chevrolet gave Bertone that car to use to build the Ramarro, as well as a port fuel injection V8 engine from the newer 1985 Corvette.
 The engine remains mostly stock but the radiator and air conditioning have been moved to the back of the car, taking the place of the spare tire which was moved in front of the engine, in order to allow Bertone to design the body with a more tapered, sealed off nose for better airflow and aerodynamics.
 In order to get air into the radiator, air intakes were placed just behind the rear window on both sides.
+The covers over this intake are reportedly opened and closed thermostatically, with airflow assisted by three electric fans.
 The only other mechanical change was the addition of experimental Michelin tyres in place of the original Goodyear units.
 These new tyres measure 280/45VR-17 in the rear and 240/45VR-17 in the front.
 On the outside, the Ramarro also features sliding doors that slide forward towards the nose of the car, making them easier to open in tight parking spots versus conventional doors which had a wide opening span.
-Many reviewers have drawn a comparison between these and the doors on the 1954 Kaiser Darrin but the Ramarro's doors are different in that they slide out and forwards whereas the doors on the Darrin retracted into the front fenders.
+Many reviewers have drawn a comparison between these and the doors on the 1954 Kaiser Darrin, but the Ramarro's doors are different in that they slide out and forwards, whereas the doors on the Darrin retracted into the front fenders.

 Interior

-The interior of the Ramarro retains the Corvette's factory digital instrumentation and emergency brake handle but most of the original interior has been replaced by custom pieces.
-The concept features a sculpted single piece bucket seat that moves as one seat but has a hump in the middle for the center console.
+The interior of the Ramarro retains the Corvette's factory digital instrumentation and emergency brake handle, but most of the original interior has been replaced by custom pieces.
+The two front seats are combined into a sculpted single-piece unit that moves as one seat, but has a hump in the middle for the center console, which is where the seats are mounted to, rather than to the floor.
+The backs of the seats can fold toward the center to allow access to storage behind the seats.
 The interior was retrimmed in specially patterned green leather that was picked to match the exterior and also to resemble the colour and texture of lizard skin, a nod to the Ramarro name.
 Finally, the Corvette's original automatic transmission was kept but the shift lever was replaced by a large rotary dial gear selector in the center console.